 Magnolia Park consists of a playground and open space near the Montford, Five Points, Klondyke, and Hillcrest neighborhoods.
 Located near the intersection of Reed Creek Greenway and Magnolia Avenue, the spot is also popular with greenway users.

 Magnolia Park received its last major update in the late-1990s.
 It was identified as a high-priority playground renovation project during research for the bond project in 2016, but was unable to benefit from bond funding as construction prices continued to rise.
-Remaining a priority, the Parks & Recreation Department allocated Community Investment funds for the project.
+Remaining a priority, APR allocated Community Investment funds for the project.

 October 27, 2021 – Project information presented at Montford Neighborhood Association meeting.